taylorivanoff/opengl-fps-demo-v1/README.md

-# OpenGL First Person Shooter Demo v1
+# OpenGL FPS Demo v1

 ## Overview
 This project is a 3D graphics application built using Java and the Lightweight Java Game Library (LWJGL).